GT Avalanche Review

 The 12-speed SRAM SX Eagle drivetrain is another impressive upgrade that separates the Avalanche Expert from its entry-level siblings.
 Amateur competitive riders have trusted SRAM’s SX Eagle drivetrain for years based on its proven durability and precise gearing.

 GT has stuck with Shimano for the brakes, with a minor upgrade to its MT400 hydraulic system.
 The brakes feel relatively similar to the MT200 set but are built from slightly more durable and lighter materials.
-The Expert comes at quite a high price considering it’s part of GT’s ‘affordable’ Avalanche hardtail range.
+The Expert comes at quite a high price considering it’s a part of GT’s ‘affordable’ Avalanche hardtail range.
 Although the components are of high quality, you might be able to find similar hardtails with a better frame in the same price range.

 XXS – 4’10” – 5’2″